ComfyUI Extension: ComfyUI-SCAIL-AudioReactive

 ComfyUI-SCAIL-AudioReactive

 Generate audio-reactive SCAIL pose sequences for character animation without requiring input video tracking.
-Now supports Multi-Character Choreography and AIST++ Motion Capture Dance Data.
+Now supports Multi-Character Choreography, AIST++ Motion Capture Dance Data, and CMU Motion Capture Library.

 What it does